Code-Institute-Submissions/Nomads_collide/README.md

 - I have included an image from the Am I responsive website
 ![amiresponsive](https://github.com/StaceyRb89/Nomads_collide/assets/144110082/be522004-cdb6-43ca-b045-5f8d7ebd795e)

-**Table of Contents**

-[TOCM]

-[TOC]

 ## UX

 ### My Design Process
-Putting together my travel blog was a careful process where I considered how it looks and feels for you.
+> Putting together my travel blog was a careful process where I considered how it looks and feels for you.
 The colors, like the soft ones such as #d8a996, #cb9884, and #f1e6e6, were picked to make you feel comfy and give the blog a calm vibe.
 I also chose fonts that match the blog's personality.
 The fancy one for headings, Cormorant Garamond, adds a classic touch, while the clean one for paragraphs, Montserrat, keeps things modern and easy to read.
-Making sure the blog looks good on any device was a big deal.
+> Making sure the blog looks good on any device was a big deal.
 Whether you're using a computer, tablet, or phone, the blog adjusts so you can enjoy it without any hassle.
 Getting around the blog had to be easy too.
 I set it up so you can find what you're looking for without any trouble.
 Simple and clear navigation helps you explore travel stories, photos, and tips effortlessly.
-And the fact that I travel in a converted campervan with my pets is a big part of the blog's vibe.
+> And the fact that I travel in a converted campervan with my pets is a big part of the blog's vibe.
 It's a bit unique, and I wanted that to shine through in both the words and the pictures.
 In a nutshell, the blog's design is all about making your visit comfy, enjoyable, and maybe even a little inspiring.

 ### Colour Scheme